 Start exercising in intervals of 10 to 15 minutes and increase slowly to 30 minutes over time.
 Exercise intensity should be low or moderate level as your endurance increases.

-About 40 minutes of moderate to vigorous intensity exercise 3 to 4 times a week is recommended to improve cholesterol levels, lower blood pressure, and reduce heart attack or stroke risk.
-At least 150 minutes of moderate intensity exercise or 75 minutes of vigorous intensity exercise per week is recommendable for overall cardiovascular health.
+About 40 minutes of moderate to vigorous-intensity exercise 3 to 4 times a week is recommended to improve cholesterol levels, lower blood pressure, and reduce heart attack or stroke risk.
+At least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous-intensity activity per week is recommendable for overall cardiovascular health.

 Ok, how do you know you are doing exercise that is moderate or vigorous intensity.
-One best way to determine the exercise intensity is talk test.
+One best way to determine the exercise intensity is a talk test.
 During moderate-intensity exercise, you can able to hold a conversation.
-However, during vigorous-intensity exercise, you need to stop the conversation for breath after few words.
+However, during vigorous-intensity activity, you need to stop the conversation for breath after a few words.

 Aerobic exercise for cholesterol control